Year Abroad Opportunities

 If you choose the BA Modern Languages course (where you can combine the study of three languages) or one of our Joint Honours courses involving two modern languages, you will split your time between the countries of the languages studied – for example half in France, half in Spain.

 There are also opportunities to apply for a placement via the British Council.
 Students offered a place on the British Council Language Assistantship scheme are employed as teaching assistants in destinations worldwide.
-This option provides excellent experience and enables you to earn a salary whilst being immersed in one of the cultures of your chosen language.
-These are just two of the many options available.
+This option provides excellent experience and enables you to earn a stipend whilst being immersed in one of the cultures of your chosen language.

 Find out where you can go as a student in the Department of Modern Languages.